The Protected Filing Date (PFD) is the date you contact Social Security and ask to file a disability application.

 Since the application process takes time, Social Security does not want to penalize you for delay between the time you ask to start an application and the time you actually finish it.

-For example: if you contact Social Security on January 2nd to start an application (Social Security is closed on new year’s day), but do not turn in all the paperwork until February 1st, Social Security will use January 2nd as your protected filing date, even though you did not actually turn in your application until February.
+For example: if you contact Social Security on March 1st to start an application, but do not turn in all the paperwork until April 1st, Social Security will use March 1 as your protected filing date (even though you did not actually turn in your application until April).

 This could mean an extra month of benefits for you.